jimbucktoo/jimbucktoo/README.md

 # jimbucktoo

-jimbucktoo.com is a website developed as a portoflio site to showcase the projects that Web Developer James Liang has completed.
+jimbucktoo.com is a website developed as a portoflio site to showcase the projects that I have completed.

 ## Technologies